tonethar/IGME-330-Spring-2023/notes/bundling-transpiling.md

 - Quit node in the console (if it's running) with control-c
 - Verify that the *current working directory* is the **greeter-modules** folder
 - Type `npm start` to load these **webpack.config.js** changes
-- Open up **bundle.js** - you should see that all of the code has been jammed onto one line
+- Open up **bundle.js** - you should see that all of the code has been minified and jammed onto one line
   - it's inside of an IIFE actually
   - but there will still be `const`, arrow functions, template strings and other ES6 features in the code